Last Updated on

 Very little traffic.
 (This is expected.)
-Solution, write more blog posts and promote more on social media.
+The solution, write more blog posts and promote more on social media.

 No Sales.
-Solution, make it clear to people you are selling your art and what art is available to be purchased.
+The solution, make it clear to people you are selling your art and what art is available to be purchased.
 Create a special for a piece of art.
 Write a blog post featuring the art you are selling.
 Promote on social media sites.

 There you have it.
 A plan that was written and accomplished. the outcome was assessed and a new plan was developed.
 This cycle will be repeated over and over for as long as you are selling art online.

-How many times have you sighed when something is taking too long to upload on your mobile device?
+How many times do you become impatient when something is taking too long to upload on your mobile device?

 We want to see results now.
 Unfortunately, digital marketing does not give you instant results.
 It takes time to build a following online.